The Ultimate Motorcycle Trip Packing List

 Of course, don’t forget to pack sunscreen, chapstick, and any other items you think you might need.

-I always carry water with me on the road via a 48oz Nalgene bottle and/or HydroFlask.
+I always carry water with me on the road via a 48oz Nalgene bottle, HydroFlask, or water bladder.
 The HydroFlask is awesome at keeping water cold or hot, but it isn’t a necessity.
-Some people prefer hydration packs, but I personally am fine with a water bottle.
 Always fill up your water bottle when you have access to clean drinking water, or pack a small water filter if you plan to get off the grid.

 If you want to get off the bike and into the outdoors on foot, or perhaps just want an easier way to carry your clothes and toiletries to the shower facility, a stuff-able backpack is a great option.
 These backpacks fold up to be smaller than a soda can when not in use.

 A tool kit is definitely important to take with you.
 However, if I threw a list of sockets and wrenches into this blog, they might not fit your bike.
 Make sure to take the most useful tools with you, but not the entire tool box.
 Additional things that you should consider beyond the the wrenches include:

 - Tire Repair Kit

 - Zip Ties